 – 1x Installation Position Map;

-The main camera body part is visually divided into 2 parts, and is probably made from aluminium-silicon alloy, known as silumin, which is yet cheaper, but stronger than a pure aluminum, so that’s good.
-As the camera is IP67 rated, it is water-tight, the inputs located on body are secured under a cover, holding on two screws, that we can loose too to uncover an input for microSD cards up to 128 gigs capacity, and the reset button.
-On the backside of that cap you can notice a tiny white rubber used to fill the empty space and add an extra protection, similar to what you may have seen in a modern smartphones, where you have such in a sim-card slot.
-Main camera module is 2 megapixel 1080p, below you can see a video shot on this IMOU Bullet G26P during daytime with no any adjustments applied to it, and due to the fact that Ezviz is its direct competitor regarding a class and and specifications, next to you’ll see a video from Ezviz C3WN, shot during daytime with no any image adjustments.
+On the backside of that cap, you can notice a tiny white rubber used to fill the space and add extra protection, similar to what you may have seen in a modern smartphone, where you have such in a SIM card slot.
+Main camera module is 2 megapixel 1080p, below you can see a video shot on this IMOU Bullet G26P during daytime with no any adjustments applied to it, and because Ezviz is its direct competitor regarding a class and and specifications, next to you’ll see a video from Ezviz C3WN, shot during daytime with no any image adjustments.

 Functions / Features

-IMOU Bullet / Dahua G26P
+IMOU Bullet / Dahua G26P |

-Video FullHD 1080p / 30 FPS.
+Video | FullHD 1080p / 30 FPS. |

-View Angle 132° (2.8mm) / 104° (3.6mm)
+View Angle | 132° (2.8mm) / 104° (3.6mm) |

-Compression Rate H.265
+Compression Rate | H.265 |

-MicroSD Capacity up to 128GB
+MicroSD Capacity | up to 128GB |

-Night View 30m (98ft) Distance
+Night View | 30m (98ft) Distance |

-Motion Detection Yes, software-level
+Motion Detection | Yes, software-level |

-Network Wired & Wireless Wi-fi
+Network | Wired & Wireless Wi-fi |

-Protection Rate IP67
+Protection Rate | IP67 |

-Extras 2x Wi-fi Antennas / MIMO Technology
+Extras | 2x Wi-fi Antennas / MIMO Technology |

-Microphone Yes
+Microphone | Yes |

-Speaker No
+Speaker | No |

-IR LED Yes
+IR LED | Yes |

-It is quite a good cam for its class and its money.
-2 megapixel 1080P quality is a standard among consumer cams manufacturers, but this is what changes now rapidly, giving way for 3 and 4 megapixels cams, 4K resolution and et cetera.
-So that’s a bit outdated, but not bad at all.
-The body was built to match IP67 protection rate and is dust and water-resistant even against powerful jets, we can actually feel it is made pretty solid.
-Now my favorite about IMOU – H.265 high efficiency compression support that delivers a better image, wherein saving up to 50% bandwidth and taking less storage space.
-Speaking of Ezviz, those guys implemented the latest compression technology only in a few newest models, and C3WN is not one of them.
-Unfortunately, motion detection is limited by only a software level, that captures image change only, so there’s no passive infrared and no true human detection.
-The supported microSD capacity is up to 128 gigabytes for G26, which is two times less that Ezviz has with its 256 gb.
+Unfortunately, motion detection is limited to only a software level, which captures image change only, so there’s no passive infrared and no true human detection.
+The supported microSD capacity is up to 128 gigabytes for G26, which is two times less than Ezviz has with its 256 GB.
 But Ezviz doesn’t have H.265 compression rate support.
-Yet the most outstanding feature that you can find here is a 30 meters or 98.5 feet night view distance, and this parameter is identical for IMOU Bullet and Ezviz C3WN, but lets put it to practice.
-Now you see a footage taken on IMOU Bullet G26P during night mode, next to it you see Ezviz C3WN video – no comments from us, which version do you like more and why?
+Yet the most outstanding feature that you can find here is a 30 meters or 98.5 feet night view distance, and this parameter is identical for IMOU Bullet and Ezviz C3WN, but let’s put it to practice.
+Now you see footage taken on IMOU Bullet G26P during night mode, next to it you see Ezviz C3WN video – no comments from us, which version do you like more and why?

-To finish it up, we have here a MIMO technology implemented, which is an abbreviation standing for Multiple Input, Multiple Output and is an antenna technology for wireless communications in which multiple antennas are used at both ends.
+To finish it up, we have here a MIMO technology implemented, which is an abbreviation standing for Multiple Input, Multiple Output, and is an antenna technology for wireless communications in which multiple antennas are used at both ends.
 The antennas at each end are combined to minimize errors and optimize data speed, and MIMO is one of few forms of smart antenna technology, while others use such as MISO and SIMO, where one of the inputs or outputs uses a single antenna.

 Activation / Connection